verb (past and past participle broadcast)[with object]

 adjectiveBack to top

-- Of or relating to radio or television transmission: a broadcast journalistMore example sentences
+- Relating to radio or television programmes: a broadcast journalistMore example sentences

 - Dutch taxpayers funded Muslim religious schools and mosques, and public television broadcast programs in Moroccan Arabic.